sirocyl/DVDLogo/README.md

 # DVDLogo
-A bouncing DVD logo screensaver for Switch
+A bouncing DVD logo screensaver for 3DS